Oscillating dynamical friction on galactic bars by trapped dark matter: Torque in the slow limit

 \subsection{Angle-action variables near resonances}

-The alternative to solving the non-linear terms in the CBE (\ref{eq:CBE_fn}) is to change the coordinates.
-The majority of orbits near each resonance $\vN=(\Nr,\Npsi,\Nphi)$ behave quasi-periodically regardless of trapping and thus there exist a new set of angle-action coordinates for them \citep[e.g. \citetalias{Tremaine1984Dynamical};][]{Kaasalainen1994hamiltonian,Sridhar1996Adiabatic,Binney2016Managing,binney2017orbital,monari2017distribution}.
-In these `true' angle-action coordinates, the time evolution of the distribution function can be modelled straightforwardly from the non-linearized CBE (section \ref{sec:evolution_of_DF}).
+The alternative to Taylor expansion or to solving the non-linear terms in the CBE (\ref{eq:CBE_fn}) is simply to change the coordinates.
+The majority of orbits near each resonance $\vN=(\Nr,\Npsi,\Nphi)$ behave quasi-periodically regardless of trapping and thus there exists a new set of angle-action coordinates for them \citep[e.g. \citetalias{Tremaine1984Dynamical};][]{Kaasalainen1994hamiltonian,Sridhar1996Adiabatic,Binney2016Managing,binney2017orbital,monari2017distribution}.
+In these resonant angle-action coordinates, the time evolution of the distribution function can be solved trivially using the non-linearized CBE (section \ref{sec:evolution_of_DF}).
 In this section, we first lay out the known coordinate transformations, and from there develop our equations for the torque on both trapped and untrapped orbits.

 We start with a canonical transformation to the so-called slow-fast angle-action variables $(\vtheta',\vJ')=(\thetafo,\thetaft,\thetas,\Jfo,\Jft,\Js)$ \citepalias[e.g.][]{Tremaine1984Dynamical}:

 using the generating function